 To calculate anticipated future maintenance and operations funding for the existing system, we have looked at historical expenditures in the relevant funding categories from annual Transportation Improvement Programs (TIPs).
 See the table below.
 When reviewing the TIP obligation history over the past 17 years (FY00 - FY16) and using the categories of Bridge, Paving, Slope and Ledge Improvements, and Transit Operations and Maintenance, as our maintenance/operation proxies, the average percent of the overall funding to those categories is just under 55.1%.
-However, if we examine a shorter recent window of time, the past 7 years (FY10 - FY16), and, we feel, a more likely scenario, the maintenance/operations share goes to 73.6%.
+However, if we examine a shorter window of time - the past 7 years (FY10 - FY16) we feel are more representative of current maintenance first policies - the maintenance/operations share goes to 73.6%.
 Projecting this higher share into the future defines a reasonable, if conservative, standard of system operation and maintenance investment.